 Phi 240.
 Philosophy and Tai Ji.
 An exploration of the significance of Asian philosophical concepts for the theory and practice of Tai Ji.
 There will be a significant physical component.
 Prerequisite: Permission of instructor.
+May be repeated for credit.
 Satisfies Other Cultures LADR.